slsa-framework/slsa/README.md

 [Codecov](https://about.codecov.io/security-update/)), some of which could have been prevented or made more difficult had such a framework been adopted by software developers and consumers.

-Supply-chain Levels for Software Artifacts (SLSA, pronounced "salsa") is an end-to-end framework for ensuring the integrity of software artifacts throughout the software supply chain.
-It is inspired by Google's internal "[Binary Authorization for Borg]" which has been in use for the past 8+ years and is mandatory for all of Google's production workloads.

 SLSA addresses three issues: